 Both of the government-wide financial statements distinguish functions of the School that are principally supported by the Escambia County District School Board (the "District"), and state funding (governmental activities).
-The governmental activities of the School include instruction, pupil personnel services, instructional media services, instructional staff training, board, school administration, facilities acquisition and construction, fiscal services, central services, pupil transportation services, operation of plant, maintenance of plant, and interest on long-term debt.
+The governmental activities of the School include instruction, pupil personnel services, instruction and curriculum development, board, school administration, facilities acquisition and construction, fiscal services, central services, pupil transportation services, operation of plant, maintenance of plant, and interest on long-term debt.

-ESCAMBIA CHARTER SCHOOL, INC. A COMPONENT UNIT OF THE ESCAMBIA COUNTY DISTRICT SCHOOL BOARD MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2014 (Continued)
+ESCAMBIA CHARTER SCHOOL, INC. A COMPONENT UNIT OF THE ESCAMBIA COUNTY DISTRICT SCHOOL BOARD MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2015 (Continued)